hykilpikonna/AquaDX/README.md

 User data will be save in data/db.sqlite.
 If you switch to MySQL, it will auto create the table and import some initial data.

-Auto creation won't work with Sqlite, so if you want to recreate the database please use the file come with the release
+Please go to the database migration tool's website to check if the Database version is being supported https://flywaydb.org/documentation/database/mariadb

 ### Configuration:
 Configuration is save in `application.properties`